 Projects in Progress

-Empire of God in the Land of Gold: Slaving, Religion, and Racial Ideology in Making the “Modern” World.
-Status: draft manuscript completed, but requires further revisions.
+Slaving, Religion, and Racial Ideology in Making the “Modern” World.
+Status: draft chapters requiring further revisions.

 This book will contribute to major debates in African, Atlantic, and world history concerning the Iberian origin of transatlantic commerce, the place of religious and racial ideology in transoceanic slaving and in the making of “Atlantic” societies, and how African gold, captives, and a network of ideas about Africa(ns) became foundational in the creation of the “modern” world.